graphitemaster/neothyne/docs/STYLE.md

 Never use default lambda captures; write all captures explicitly.

 # Memory
-The use of new and delete is discouraged except in the context of unique_ptr.
+The use of new and delete is discouraged except in the context of `unique_ptr`.

 When implementing container types, it's encouraged you utilize raw memory allocation mechanisms like malloc/realloc/free and use placement new to initialize objects.